-- Importance of drinking water needentry.
-Written notices and/or brief talgate meetings may be conducted to review with employees the importance of drinking water, the number and schedule of water and rest breaks and the signs and symptoms of heat illness.
-For grounds and/or construction work, when the temperature equals or exceeds 95 degrees Fahrenheit or during a heat wave, pre-sift meetings before the commencement of - work to encourage employees to drink plenty of water, and remind employees of their right to take a cool-down rest when necessary will be conducted.
+- Periodically, workers will be reminded of the availability of drinking water and of the importance of drinking water frequently.
+Written notices and/or brief 'tailgate' meetings may be conducted to review with employees the importance of drinking water, the number and schedule of water and rest breaks and the signs and symptoms of heat illness. - For grounds and/or construction work, when the temperature equals or exceeds 95 degrees Fahrenheit or during a heat wave, pre-sift meetings before the commencement of work to encourage employees to drink plenty of water, and remind employees of their right to take a cool-down rest when necessary will be conducted.
 Additionally, the number of water breaks will be increased.
-Employees will be reminded throughout the work shift to drink water.

-If working in a group/crew setting, individual water containers or bottled water provided to employees should be adequately identified to eliminate the possibility of drinking from a coworkers container or bottle.
+Employees will be reminded throughout the work shift to drink water. - If working in a group/crew setting, individual water containers or bottled water provided to employees should be adequately identified to eliminate the possibility of drinking from a coworkers container or bottle.